Have a COVID-safe Holiday Season

 - Scramble an egg or make an omelette and add your favorite veggies – tomato, peppers etc. If there are no allergies in the school, wrap it up.

 Stay active over the holidays

 Bundle up and have some family fun.
 Take the family to a ‘Toonie’ skate or visit an outdoor rink.
 Try on some snowshoes or skis and hit the local trails.
-Many places have free or low cost rentals.
-Play a game of hockey in your driveway or head to a rink with friends.
 Take a hike.
 Get off the beaten trail and explore nature’s winter wonderland.

 Winter time is a great time for kids to get outdoors and be active.
 Are you having a hard time deciding what to buy for a child?
 Give the gift of fun and play by giving an active gift: